Sowbaranika1111/Experiences-Project/exp-prjt.md

   - FoodItem is ExperiencesVideo all the exp displayed are from ExperiencesVideo

-  - Cart is AddToFav
+  - header image is in assets and public folder

 - create a component and then mount it in the App.jsx file

 ### AddYours popup component creation

 - Create a compo named AddYoursPopup
 - Mount it in the App.jsx compo